TinyDragons101/DE-Crawl-Data-From-Website/README.md

 - [Requirement](#requirement)

 ## Introduction
-This is my first DE project, using Python to crawl data on film websites and ingest to file .csv
+This is my first DE project, using Python to crawl data on film websites and ingest to file .csv or postgres DBSM.
+This also includes my DE course homework

 ## Requirement